Why No World Power Really Wants To Topple Syria's Assad

 This past weekend was emblematic of the way the U.S. and much of the world have dealt with Assad since Syria's devastating civil war erupted in 2011: harsh criticism and occasional action, but no sustained effort that's come close to ousting him.

-"Given that the Western strikes in Syria were about chemical weapons and nothing more, it is no surprise that Syria's President Assad was reported to be in a good mood," Middle East analyst Robert Danin wrote for the Council of Foreign Affairs.
+"Given that the Western strikes in Syria were about chemical weapons and nothing more, it is no surprise that Syria's President Assad was reported to be in a good mood," Middle East analyst Robert Danin wrote for the Council on Foreign Relations.
 "Assad now has further reason to feel confident that the United States will not work to topple his regime."

 Syria lies in ruins, yet Assad's security forces control most if it.
 The military threats to his rule are receding.
 Two key allies, Russia and Iran, remain determined to prop him up.
 Peace negotiations are going nowhere.